Law and Philosophy Curriculum

 Rutgers University has a robust and wide-ranging curriculum in law and philosophy.
 Students with an interest in law and philosophy, whether they are law students or undergraduates or graduate students in philosophy, should consider the following courses.

-Rutgers-Camden Law Courses
+Rutgers Law School Courses

 Second- and Third-Year Courses: